murt0722-gmk/DataSpeak-Survey-Visualization/README.md

 # ❇️ DataSpeak: Data Professional Survey Dashboard

 A dynamic and interactive Power BI dashboard designed to analyze global survey responses from data professionals.
-The dashboard reveals insights on salaries, skills, demographics, and career challenges—empowering individuals and organizations to understand trends in the data industry.
+The dashboard reveals insights on salaries, skills, demographics, and career challenges empowering individuals and organizations to understand trends in the data industry.

 ---